MC-GEN:Multi-level Clustering for Private Synthetic Data Generation: Methodology

 \subsubsection{Feature Level Clustering}

-Given a numerical dataset $D^{n \times d}$, we divide d data features into m independent feature sets using agglomerative hierarchical clustering.
+Given a numerical dataset $D^{n \times d}$, we divided data features into m independent feature sets using agglomerative hierarchical clustering.
 A distance function that converts Pearson correlation to distance has been designed to form the proximity matrix in hierarchical clustering.
-Features that have higher correlation should have lower distance and lower correlation corresponding to the higher distance.
+Features that have a higher correlation should have a lower distance and a lower correlation corresponding to the higher distance.
 This approach results in that features in the same set are more correlated to each other and less correlated to the features in other feature sets.
-However, hierarchical clustering need to specify the number of clusters to be divided.
-We use Davies-Bouldin~\cite{davies1979cluster} index to choose the best split from all possible number of clusters.
-The distance function in the proximity matrix shown as below:
+However, hierarchical clustering needs to specify the number of clusters to be divided.
+We use Davies-Bouldin~\cite{davies1979cluster} index to choose the best split from all possible numbers of clusters.
+The distance function in the proximity matrix is shown below:

 where Corr(X, Y) is the Pearson correlation between two random variables, e.g., feature pair in original datasets.